Most mornings begin the same.

 gather at their feeders.

-Writing has found its way into my days in more ways than I ever expected.
+in more ways than I ever expected.

 It holds more than appointments…